ComplexSecurity/knowledge-base/docs/programming/render.md

-In the [[Express]] framework for [[NodeJs|Node.js]], the `render()` function is used in the context of server-side rendering.
+In the [Express](../frameworks/express.md) framework for [Node.js](../misc/node.md), the `render()` function is used in the context of server-side rendering.
 It is a method of the response object (`res`) provided by Express to render a view template.
-When you call `res.render()`, Express compiles the specified template using the configured template engine, injects local variables into the template, and sends the generated [[HTML]] string as the response to the client.
+When you call `res.render()`, Express compiles the specified template using the configured template engine, injects local variables into the template, and sends the generated [HTML](../web/html.md) string as the response to the client.

-Express supports various [[template engines]] like [[EJS (Embedded JavaScript)|EJS]], [[Pug (Jade)]], [[Handlebars]], etc. The choice of template engine determines the syntax and features available in your templates.
+Express supports various [template engines](../web/templateengines.md) like [EJS](../web/ejs.md), [Pug (Jade)](../web/pug.md), [Handlebars](../web/hbars.md), etc. The choice of template engine determines the syntax and features available in your templates.
 The `render()` function takes a template file and a data object.
 It combines them to produce a complete HTML page which includes dynamic data.
 The resulting HTML from the rendering process is automatically sent back to the client as the response.

 The syntax is: